Psychological Injury Compensation Calculator

 Psychological Injuries Compensation Calculator – How Much Could I Claim?

-• Medical expenses – these could include prescription costs or paying for therapy.
+• Medical expenses – these could include prescription costs or paying for therapy as well as private medical care.

 • Loss of income – If your psychological injuries have prevented you from working as normal, you could be eligible to claim for loss of income.